CIT28/files/w16/optimizing.md

 ## Attendance
 ### Time mark 00:00 to 20:36
 - Create a new folder at the same level as viewing and name it optimizing, create a new sql file named q.sql.
+- Video about how to work around the large movies.db file - https://youtu.be/OBcUPDPoGO0?si=p0JbpVZPYiPxuDiu
 - HEADS UP - I have had a student report that once they copied (wget) the movies.db into codespace, github throws an error when trying to push work to github because of the size of the movies.db files.
     - Here are a couple of suggestions if you run into this issue:
         - Option 1 BEST OPTION - Since we have already created the .gitignore in week 1, so do this step before you to the wget command to copy the movies.db file, you can just add this into that file: